D3lt4lph4/papers/docs/others/coordconv.md

 ## Results

-This figure from the paper show some exemples of the improvements for the toy problem :
+This figure from the paper show some exemples of the improvements for the toy problems :

 ![Results](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/others/coordconv/uber_coordconv_results.png "Results")